alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/wcf-ixmlserializable-and-the-xmlreader-state-should-be-endoffile-after-this-operation.md

 tags: [LINQ]
 categories: [NET framework]
 ---
-Iâ€™ve a simple class that contains Properties metadata and I need to pass instances of that class with WCF.
+I've a simple class that contains Properties metadata and I need to pass instances of that class with WCF.
 Since it contains Dictionary of objects I decided to implement IXmlSerializable to decide the exact format of serialization and make it usable with WCF.
 Since I really hate reading XML stream with [XmlReader](http://msdn.microsoft.com/en-us/library/b8a5e1s5%28v=VS.90%29.aspx), I decided to implement the ReadXml method using an XElement, thanks to the fact that I can create an XElement from a XmlReader thanks to the Load method.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public void ReadXml(System.Xml.XmlReader reader)